ch4nbin/chanbin-portfolio/README.md

-  # KONCEPT | Luxurious Portfolio (Community)
+# Chanbin Park - Portfolio

-  This is a code bundle for KONCEPT | Luxurious Portfolio (Community).
-The original project is available at https://www.figma.com/design/azOl9w4ENMACf75ZswL8Ey/KONCEPT-%7C-Luxurious-Portfolio--Community-.
+Personal portfolio website built with React, TypeScript, and Tailwind CSS.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.